sonikirtan110/Credit-Card-Fraud-Detection/README.md

-# Credit-Card-Fraud-Detection-
-"A project to detect credit card fraud using machine learning and Power BI."
 # Credit Card Fraud Detection
 This project aims to detect fraudulent credit card transactions using machine learning and visualize insights with Power BI.